 Difficult to move by bike rack

 The Aventon Abound is an incredibly well-thought-out cargo bike capable of hauling multiple kids, an adult passenger, or a giant load of gear.
 A 720Wh battery hidden in the down tube powers a 750W hub motor up to 20 mph on this Class 2 e-bike.
 The bike rolls on 20-inch wheels, and while not as smooth as larger wheels, they keep the bike's dimensions in check.
 The Abound is full of useful features like a storage box, dropper seat post, working lights, and turn signals.
-As with other cargo bikes, maximum utility is reached by adding accessories, and Aventon offers quite a few ways to customize the Abound.
-We rode the Abound 37.4 miles on a single charge without pedaling the bike at all.
-That is a massive range; in fact, the Abound is the longest range e-bike we've tested to date.
-Utilizing an incredibly convenient dropper seatpost, depressing a lever under the saddle allows you to move the saddle up and down.
+As with other cargo bikes, like the Specialized Haul ST, maximum utility is achieved by adding accessories.
+Both companies offer an abundance of ways to customize the bikes to your needs, but the Aventon accessories will cost you much less.
+We rode the Abound 37.4 miles on a single charge without pedaling the bike at all, which is wildly impressive.
+In fact, the Abound has the longest range of any e-bike we've tested to date, owing partially to its 20 mph top-speed.
+The bike uses a convenient dropper seatpost; depressing a lever under the saddle allows the saddle to move up and down.
+We didn't know we wanted this feature until we tried it; pulling up to a stop and being able to put your feet flat on the ground with a fully loaded bike is awesome.

 The Abound is comfortable to ride, and its upright positioning gives the rider a commanding view.
 The seat and handlebars are adjustable enough to accommodate riders from 4' 11" to 6' 3".
-With a 440 lb total weight limit and enormous rack, it can carry kids, cargo, or both with a host of available accessories.
-The Abound's size makes it convenient, fitting into many places a normal bike would, but not bike racks.
-With a measured weight of over 84 pounds, the Abound is just too massive to be transported by all but the most specialized bike racks.
-Even hefting its weight into the back of a truck isn't easy.
+With a 440 lb total weight capacity and an enormous rack, it can carry kids, cargo, or both.
+The Abound's smaller size makes it convenient, fitting into many places a normal bike would.
+With a measured weight of over 84 pounds, the Abound weighs more than most bike racks can handle; even with the battery removed, the bike still weighs over 75 pounds.
+Even lifting it into the back of a truck or up a staircase is difficult.
 Luckily, transporting a cargo bike isn't a frequent occurrence, so we have every reason to recommend the Abound as the best cargo bike.

 If you want similar functionality for a few dollars less, the Lectric XPedition is an outstanding value.
 The ride quality feels slightly less refined, and it lacks Abound's impressive range, but it's quite capable and versatile.
-The XPedition lacks the suspension fork and dropper post that gives the Abound so much comfort but saves 9 pounds.
+The XPedition lacks the suspension fork and dropper post that gives the Abound so much comfort but saves 9 pounds and is capable of speeds up to 28 mph.
 Notably, the less expensive bike has a display that is every bit as impressive as the Aventon's.

 Battery size: 772 Wh | Max weight capacity: 419 lbs